YamHorin/YamHorin/README.md

 # hi my name is Yam 🙌
-# software engineering student year 3 at Afeka College of Engineering

-💬 Welcome
+💬  welcome

-🌱 I’m currently a third-year B.Sc. in software engineering specializing in Machine Learning and AI, while actively developing my skills in various programming environments.
+🌱 currently a third-year B.Sc. in software engineering specializing in Machine Learning and AI, while actively developing    my skills in various programming environments.

 💡 I'm open to work, particularly in the realms of backend development or AI development 💻